What Is the First Trimester of Pregnancy?

 Pregnancy is different for every woman.
-Some women glow with good health and vitality during those first three months; others feel absolutely miserable.
-Here are some of the changes you might experience, what they mean, and which signs warrant a call to your doctor.
+Some women glow with good health during those first 3 months; others feel absolutely miserable.
+Here are some of the changes you might notice, what they mean, and which signs warrant a call to your doctor.

 Bleeding.
-About 25% of pregnant women experience slight bleeding during their first trimester.
-Early in the pregnancy, light spotting may be a sign that the fertilized embryo has implanted in the uterus.
-However, if you have significant bleeding, cramping, or sharp pain in your abdomen, call your doctor.
+About 25% of pregnant women have slight bleeding during their first trimester.
+Early in the pregnancy, light spotting may be a sign that the fertilized embryo has implanted in your uterus.
+But if you have severe bleeding, cramping, or sharp pain in your belly, call the doctor.
 These could be signs of a miscarriage or ectopic pregnancy (a pregnancy in which the embryo implants outside of the uterus).

-Constipation .
-During pregnancy, the muscle contractions that normally move food through your intestines slow down because of higher levels of the hormone progesterone.
+Constipation.
+During pregnancy, high levels of the hormone progesterone slow down the muscle contractions that normally move food through your system.
 Add to that the extra iron you're getting from your prenatal vitamin, and the result is uncomfortable constipation and gas that can keep you feeling bloated throughout your pregnancy.
-Increase your fiber intake and drink extra fluids to keep things moving more smoothly.
+Eat more fiber and drink extra fluids to keep things moving more smoothly.
 Physical activity can also help.

 If your constipation is really bothering you, talk to your doctor about what mild laxative or stool softeners are safe to use during pregnancy.

 Discharge.
 It's normal to see a thin, milky white discharge (called leukorrhea) early in your pregnancy.
 You can wear a panty liner if it makes you feel more comfortable, but don't use a tampon because it could put germs into your vagina.
 If the discharge smells really bad, if it’s green or yellow, or if there's a lot of clear discharge, call the doctor.